 The SRU also has its own Teaching Collection of nearly five hundred objects, managed by the Robert Sainsbury Library which are freely accessible for study, teaching and research.
 The items come from all three areas, but over half are Pacific objects, including some deriving from the collections of the Melanesian Missionary Society, donated to the SRU in 1991.

 A recent acquisition was 20 objects from the Kalahari region of Southern Africa, passed to the unit from UEA’s School of International Development.
-The Library has created a searchable database of the collection, which also includes the SCVA owned Paget and Wellcome collections of objects from Papua New Guinea and the Americas respectively.
+The Library has produced a searchable Database of the Collection, which was created as part of a project to catalogue and provide access to the objects, funded by a UEA Teaching Fellowship award.
+The database also includes the SCVA owned Paget and Wellcome collections of objects from Papua New Guinea and the Americas respectively.

 A selection of objects from the Teaching Collection are exhibited in the Robert Sainsbury Library display cabinet.